 A similar project involving a solar-powered, urban transport vehicle progressed through several road-worthy prototypes.
 This vehicle named Mho, the inverse of Ohm or "resistance", could travel up to 50 miles with nearly 10 miles of the trip powered by thin-film photovoltaic covering its body.
 The vehicle was acclaimed at the "Towards 2000" Futures Fair for its forward-looking use of low weight materials and advanced electronic designs.

 Omega Optical's Research & Development Group will continue these efforts by developing a solar cell prototype that will enable significant reductions in module cost and substantial increases in module efficiency – leading to acceptable payback times.
-This objective will be addressed by integrating photovoltaic (PV) and photo-thermal (PT) collection mechanisms while avoiding both scarce and toxic materials.
 Learn more about Omega's R&D Group and its projects.

 As our interference filter production grew, in 1975 we moved to a new location in Brattleboro Vermont on Grove Street.
 It was at this time that we recognized a possible future in a more subtle analytical tool, the detection of fluorescence, a technique which was being discussed in scientific literature.
 The science of using light as an analytical tool was relatively new and the company directed its research toward the creation of interference filters for analytical instrument makers.
 Early applications were in the biomedical and agricultural sciences with universities and researchers being our primary customers.
 In 1985 our growing work force moved into a second Brattleboro facility in the American Building on Main Street.
 The extra space fulfilled the growing demands of the biomedical filter manufacturing business.